 In order to structure the initial research some people find it useful to use structured frameworks.
 These are not compulsory nor are they set in stone.
 They are designed to help you formulate your research; you do not have to structure your research to fit into any the frameworks.

 When embarking on a systematic review you need to be clear of your objectives.
-You will need to carefully consider the parameters of the research before you start, including scope and time span.
+Carefully consider the parameters of your research before you start, including scope and time span.
 Systematic reviews are primarily evidence-based pieces of research that methodically compare research in an unbiased manner so that the ultimate conclusions stand up in accordance to the evidence presented.

 Whether a new study or a review of earlier thinking, systematic reviews are measured against a set of specific criteria outlined at the start.